Explore

 Vatnsfjörður nature reserve is an area of total 20.000 ha.
 80% of the area is rocky and barren but the lowlands is mostly covered with birchwood.
 From Vatnsfjörður it's perfect to visit most of the Westfjords.
 It takes you about one and a half hour to drive either to Látrabjarg, to Selárdalur or even to Ísafjörður.
 It takes you half an hour to drive to Dynjandi and it's a one hour sail from Brjánslækur to Flatey island.

-If no, why not enjoy a cup of coffee in the French café and look at the spectacular view were Snæfellsjökull glacier in Sæfellsnes peninsula imperiousl rivets your attention in the background.
+If you prefer not to walk, you can relax with a cup of coffee at the French café and admire the stunning view, with the majestic Snæfellsjökull glacier on the Sæfellsnes peninsula captivating your gaze in the distance.

 On the southern shore of Patreksfjörður fjord you will find beautiful Örlygshöfn - a wide vista of seashore encompassing a thick finger of yellow sand, which makes the fjord water look tropical blue on sunny days.
 Here you are also very close to the Egill Ólafsson museum, which is a fascinating and eclectic look at aspects of life in the southern Westfjords - including an American plane and a Viking boat!
 The museum has been there for over 30 years and also features a café and various temporary exhibitions.

 Svalvogar is a 49-kilometre circular route between the fjords of Dýrafjörður and Arnarfjörður.
 It usually starts and finishes in Þingeyri and takes the narrow exposed coastal track around the headland (not to be attempted at high tide) and comes back along the Kaldbakur route, past the Westfjords' tallest mountain in the so-called Westfjords Alps.
 Sometimes called the Dream Road, Svalvogar is among the most beautiful routes in the country.
 It is not suitable for small cars and is best enjoyed by mountain bike.
-Be prepared to get out of breath…or take a 4x4.
+Be prepared for a workout, or consider taking a 4x4 vehicle.

-If passangers are afraid of heights it is advised to start the route from Arnarfjörður and drive it over to Dýrafjörður, then in case of passing another car yours will be on the right side of the road, not quite as intimidating as driving along side the sea.
+If passengers are afraid of heights, it's recommended to begin the route from Arnarfjörður and drive towards Dýrafjörður.
+This way, when passing another car, yours will be on the right side of the road, which is less intimidating than driving alongside the sea.

 Arnarfjordur, 5-10 kilometres wide and 30 kilometres long, is bordered by Slettanes to the north and Kopanes to the south.
 At its head, it forks at the Langanes promontory to form Suðurfirðir to the south and Borgarfjordur and Dynjandisvogur to the north.
 The bay of Dynjandisvogur is known for the waterfall Dynjandi, which plummets over the edge of the cliff.
 Measuring 30 meters wide at the top and 60 meters at the bottom, Dynjandi is about 100 meters high, the most impressive waterfall in the Westfjords and one of the most beautiful in all of Iceland.
 Below it, a series of waterfalls cascade.
 Arnarfjordur is one of the most beautiful fjords in the Westfjords because of its diverse landscape, magnificent mountains and the natural masterpieces of Ketildalir and the Dynjandi waterfall.